GaniyuSodiq/bento/color-teacher/README.md

 - - lets convert the ideas above to code and see how it goes --- Lets go!

+- ON A GRANULAR LEVEL

+make 2 variables

+const a
+const b

+make randomcalc that spits a or b which ever it spits gets to have the arrayColor
+    if randomcalc === a{
+        const a = arrayColor
+        const b = "WRONG"
+    } else {
+        const a = "WRONG"
+        const b = arrayColor
+    }

+btnOption1.Onclick({
+    if option a === arrayColor {
+        your are cprrect. t is color arayColor.name now paint the box below
+        good job
+        press right finger for the next question
+    } else if option a === "WRONG" {
+        No!
+The color is red.
+        play the color song (ie teach the color briefly) Try again - rerun the random color selection
+    }
+})

+btnOption2.Onclick({
+    if option b === arrayColor {
+        your are cprrect. t is color arayColor.name now paint the box below
+        good job
+        press right finger for the next question
+    } else if option b === "WRONG" {
+        No!
+The color is red.
+        play the color song (ie teach the color briefly) Try again - rerun the random color selection
+    }
+})

+I NEED A RANDOM WRONG ANSWER TOO FOR THE "WRONG" VARIABLE because i want the app to say out the options
+- - Ask 'What color is this (Showing a red box)?
+- - give 2 button options saying red OR blue

+this is what came to my head right now:

+wrongOptions = arrayColor.filter(color => {color.name !== arrayColor[count].name})
+pick a randomnumber in this wrongOptions to assign "WRONG" WRONG = Math.Floor(Math.Random()*wrongOptions.length)

+SOME OTHER IDEAS ARE COMING TO MY MIND RIGHT NOW ABOUT HOW TO SOLVE THIS TEST SECTION
+---

 HOW I PLAN THE OPTION BUTTONS TO WORK if wrong option clicked